in

 If you’re not a fan of pavers and would rather have a more modern/minimalist look, then you can also use poured or solid concrete for your raised patio.

-You also need to make sure that your concrete patio will not be covering any sewer lines, otherwise, it will be very costly and time-consuming if you ever have any sewer problems that need fixing.
+You also need to make sure that this structure will not cover any sewer lines; otherwise, it will be very costly and time-consuming if you ever have any sewer problems that need fixing.

 Poured concrete is also prone to cracks and fissures due to the natural movement of the ground, so that is also a factor you need to keep in mind.